 Box office records broken as ‘Avatar’ passes $1 billion milestone worldwide

 Jan.
-5, '10, update: Avatar, which earlier today received a Producers Guild Award nomination, continued to keep the domestic box office afire on Monday, Jan.
+5 update: Avatar, which earlier today received a Producers Guild Award nomination, continued to keep the domestic box office afire on Monday, Jan.
 4, even if overall figures have dropped dramatically now that the year-end holiday season is over.

 Sam Worthington.
 Zoe Saldana.
 Stephen Lang.
 Giovanni Ribisi.
 CCH Pounder.
 Wes Studi.
 Dileep Rao.

-Three-time Oscar nominee Sigourney Weaver (lead for Aliens, 1986, and Gorillas in the Mist, 1988; supporting for Working Girl, 1988).
+Three-time Oscar nominee Sigourney Weaver (as Best Actress for Aliens, 1986, and Gorillas in the Mist, 1988; as Best Supporting Actress for Working Girl, 1988).

 Joel David Moore.
 Matt Gerald.
 Laz Alonso.
 Michelle Rodriguez.
 Sean Patrick Murphy.
 Sean Anthony Moran.

 Gnawing at Sherlock Holmes’ heels was Alvin and the Chipmunks: The Squeakquel, which collected $36.6 million, bringing its domestic total to $157.3 million after 12 days.

-At no. 4, Nancy Meyers' ensemble comedy It’s Complicated, took in $18.7 million.
+At no. 4, Nancy Meyers’ – rarity of rarities – adult-oriented ensemble comedy It’s Complicated took in $18.7 million.
 Total to date: $59.1 million.
 In the cast:

-Two-time Oscar winner Meryl Streep (supporting for Kramer vs. Kramer, 1979; lead for Sophie’s Choice, 1982).
+Two-time Oscar winner Meryl Streep (as Best Supporting Actress for Kramer vs. Kramer, 1979; as Best Actress for Sophie’s Choice, 1982).

 Zoe Kazan.
 Caitlin FitzGerald.
 Nora Dunn.
 James Patrick Stewart.
 Emjay Anthony.
 Ramin Djawadi.
 Heitor Pereira.